Negative log predictive density: Comparing to a classifier with better accuracy but overconfident

 We compare this to another classifier which predicts the first three as being dogs as 0.95, 0.98, 0.02, and the last three being cats as 0.99, 0.96,0.96.
 The NLPD for this classifier is 4.08.
 The first classifier only guessed half correctly, so did worse on a traditional measure of accuracy (compared to 5/6 for the second classifier).
 However it performs better on the metric of NLPD: The second classifier is effectively 'confidently wrong' which is penalised heavily by this metric.

 Compared to a very under-confident classifier

-A third classifier than just predicts 0.5 for all classes will have an NLPD in this case of 4.15: worse than either of the others.
+A third classifier then just predicts 0.5 for all classes will have an NLPD in this case of 4.15: worse than either of the others.

 Usage

 It is used extensively in probabilistic modelling research.
 Examples include: